 “Now, 117 years after the Wright brothers succeeded in making the first flight on our planet, NASA’s Ingenuity helicopter has succeeded in performing this amazing feat on another world,” said NASA Associate Administrator for Science Thomas Zurbuchen.
 “While these two iconic moments in aviation history may be separated by time and 173 million miles of space, they now will forever be linked.
 As an homage to the two innovative bicycle makers from Dayton, this first of many airfields on other worlds will now be known as Wright Brothers Field, in recognition of the ingenuity and innovation that continue to propel exploration.”

 It’s been more than a century since the first powered, control flight happened on Earth.
 On December 17, 1903, Orville and Wilbur Wright successfully covered a span of 120 feet in 12 seconds near Kitty Hawk, NC, with their aircraft the “Flyer.”
-To commemorate that important moment in time, Ingenuity will be carrying with it a small piece of the material from the Wright brothers’ aircraft as it makes it’s inaugural flight.
+To commemorate that important moment in time, Ingenuity carried with it a small piece of the material from the Wright brothers’ aircraft during it’s inaugural flight.